 Charcot-Marie-Tooth disease (CMT) is an inherited neurological disorder.
-It affects the peripheral nerves (nerves outside the brain and spinal cord), causing muscle weakness and numbness.
+It is called a peripheral because it affects peripheral nerves, which are nerves outside the brain and spinal cord.
+The nerve types affected in CMT are:

 What Are the Signs & Symptoms of Charcot-Marie-Tooth Disease (CMT)?

 There are many different types of CMT.
-Symptoms and the age when they begin depend on the type.
-In some types of CMT, babies and toddlers have weakness and muscle loss.
+The symptoms someone has and at what age they start varies depending on the type.
+In some kinds of CMT, babies and toddlers have weakness and muscle loss.
 They may:

 - hold their head up, sit, crawl, stand, and walk later than most kids do

 - fall more than brothers, sisters, or playmates of the same age

 In the most common forms of Charcot (shahr-KOE)-Marie-Tooth disease, symptoms first appear in teens or young adults.
 Symptoms all relate to muscle weakness or changes in sensation in the hands, forearms, lower legs, and feet, and include:

 - trouble buttoning clothing and holding small items such as coins

 - stumbling or unsteady steps, which may look like clumsiness

 - dragging the feet or toes while walking (foot drop)